tcassou/mlencoders/README.md

 Machine Learning encoders for feature transform and engineering.
 These encoders implement the same API as ML models from `sklearn`, and expose the usual `fit`, `transform` and `fit_transform` methods.

+Available encoders:
+* Target Encoder (a.k.a. likelihood encoder, or mean encoder)
+* Weight of Evidence

 ## Setup

 Simply install from `pip`: